fbrandao2k/CloudDevOps_MIT_BostonSalaryAnalysis/README.md

 ![BostonCityHighestSalaries](https://github.com/user-attachments/assets/137c4ecb-232f-4a39-ab85-c06375a9c599)

 ## Acknowledgement
-This content is from the course of Cloud & Devops of MIT (2024)
+This content is from the course Cloud & Devops of MIT (2024)